According to Roger Martin, perspective on a given issue is formed by the interaction between three things: our stance, our tools, and our experience.

 These different elements do not flow linearly from one to another; they mutually inform each other.

-- Honing intuition - We can hone our intuition by acquiring new knowledge and experiences.
+- Intuition is not innate and may be cultivated - We can hone our intuition by acquiring new knowledge and experiences.

 - Salience is subjective - What we view as salient to a problem or situation is informed by our subjective experiences